stencila/stencila/rust/kernel-r/README.md

 ## Development

-During development it can be useful to maually test / debug the microkernel.
+During development it can be useful to manually test / debug the microkernel.
 You should be able to type lines of R code and get back results.
 Use `FORK` to create a fork e.g.:

 ```console
 > Rscript src/r-kernel.r